ibm-cloud-docs/Db2onCloud/deleting_db.md

 # Deleting a database
 {: #del_db}

 When a service instance is deleted, the database that it provides is also removed.
 This will delete any online data and logs as well as database backups.

-The data will not be recoverable after this action.
+A deleted service intance is put in a suspend state for 7 days after which its removed.
+The deleted instance can be recovered within 7 days of deletion.

 ## How is the data deleted
 {: #del_db_how}